JeanBaptisteServais/Jojo-detector-/README.md

 # work-on-picture (write pep8 and testing)

-<h4>Hey my name's JB, I tested to make programs based on image processing.
-Because I think it's really cool and funny ! i tried to make a programm who by the presentation of a complex scene and the learning of detection of a plate would seek several objects at random and automatically detect other objects without explicite objects learning.
-It based on scrap and download picture on the web.

-I had a lot of fun, most of the time! to work on the image for have the best dataset ever ! possible (<em>it doesn't work, blam the dataset</em>).
+<h4>I had a lot of fun, most of the time! to work on the image for have the best dataset ever ! possible (<em>it doesn't work, blam the dataset</em>).

 this program is intelligent because it learns by itself and writes itself or this program downloads images on the internet and makes comparaisons..</h4>